ace-lab/pl-faded-parsons/GeneratorREADME.md

 This is where the python autograder automatically looks for the files named `ans.py`, `setup_code.py`, and `test.py`.

 These are the files that get generated from their respective special name regions.

+## The `metadata` region

+The `metadata` special region allows for flags to be passed to the problem generator as a JSON.
+Any unrecognized flags are written into `metadata.json`.
+Fields the generator recognizes are:
+   - `"noParse": bool` is equivalent to the `--no-parse` command-line argument *(default: `false`)*
+   - `"forceGenerateJson": bool` is equivalent to the `--force-json` command-line argument *(default: `false`)*
+   - `"blankDelimiter"` allows the user to change the delimiters on blanks (fading).
+The delimiter cannot use any of `, ', ", or #.
+The value must be:
+     - `string`: A delimiter to use in place of `?`
+     - `{ "start": string, "end": string }`: Delimiters used to indicate the start and end of a blank
+     - `{ "pattern": regex_string }`: a string regular expression pattern that captures the content of blanks.
+It must capture exactly one group, and cannot match the empty string.